-Introduction to elementary phonetics and International Phonetic Alphabet (IPA) and application of IPA to practical work in the pronunciation of Ecclesiastical Latin and Italian.
+Introduction to International Phonetic Alphabet, as preliminary to study of Italian, Spanish, French and German pronunciation.
 Offered each Spring.
-Major program outcomes: assists vocal performance and music education majors in later study of a cross-section of music from the complete repertoire of their performance medium.
+Major program outcomes: assists vocal performance majors in later study of a cross-section of music from the complete repertoire of their performance medium.
 University-wide outcomes: develops skills in critical thinking.